godotengine/godot-docs/classes/class_color.rst

 - :ref:`int<class_int>`  **to_32**  **(** **)**

-Convert the color to a 32 its integer (each byte represets a RGBA).
+Convert the color to a 32 its integer (each byte represents a RGBA).

 .. _class_Color_to_ARGB32: